tnakatani/cs6601_assignment_2/README.md

 These functions will inform the value judgements your AI will make when choosing moves.
 There are 2 classes:

-- `OpenMoveEvalFn` - Scores the maximum number of available moves open for computer player.
+- `OpenMoveEvalFn` -Returns the number of available moves open for the your player minus the number of moves available for opponent player(consider overlapping moves of your own queens only once).
 All baseline tests will use this function. **This is mandatory**
 - `CustomEvalFn` - You are encouraged to create your own evaluation function here.

 **DO** submit the code within this class (and only the code within this class).